vmahawar/machine-learning-projects/motion_sensing_AI/README.md

 ---

 ## **Acknowledgments**
 This project was created by me under the guidance of the instructors of IIT Kharagpur for the course - **AIoT Hardware Design and Implmentation** under [IIT Kharagpur AI4ICPS Hub Foundation](https://www.ai4icps.in/).
-Special thanks to faculties Sourabh Mahapatra, Abhra Majumder sir and Deepak Joshi.
+Special thanks to faculties Prof. Sourabh Mahapatra, Prof. Abhra Majumder sir and Prof. Deepak Joshi

 ---